jgomez18UCM/Localization-Text-Recognition/training/README.md

 | --directory   | -d   | Custom directory where is stored custom text file to create ground truth.|
 | --clear   | -cl   | Clear folder that stores ground truth.
 Need to specify also lenguage and font name.|

+Moreover, you can launch the script with --help to see the full list of flags.

 **Note**: all lenguages recognized by tesseract: https://github.com/tesseract-ocr/langdata_lstm

+***
 ## <u>Training</u>

 If you haven't placed your font inside _fonts_ folder before creating this image, copy it in mentioned folder so you can use it inside container.